Naeem1144/sql-analysis/README.md

-# A sql project that I have created
+# A SQL project that I have completed